OSGeo/OSGeoLive-doc/en/quickstart/ossim_quickstart.rst

   Try doing the same in the larger window.

-* Again in the large image window make sure the zoom button (magnifying glass) is depressed and click in middle of the Cape (that's Wellfleet Harbor).
+* Again in the large image window make sure the zoom button (magnifying glass) is depressed and click in middle of the big road intersection.
-  Then click again for a closer view, and again click the :guilabel:`Propagate` button in the large image window to sync that view with the other band windows.
+  With the closer view in the window, again click the :guilabel:`Propagate` button in the large image window to sync that view with the other band windows.
-  In a similar way you can press the pan button (hand icon) and then click on the end of the Cape, and then the :guilabel:`Propagate` button to align the other windows.
+  In a similar way you can press the pan button (hand icon) and then click to move along the road, and then the :guilabel:`Propagate` button to align the other windows.

 A more in depth tutorial covering merging bands into an RGB composite